RSDKModding/Sonic-Mania-Decompilation/dependencies/all/README.md

 * Clone the repo, then install the dependencies listed below

 ## Dependencies:
+iniparser: Comes with the repo, no need to do anything

-iniparser, tinyxml2 & stb-vorbis: FCUCK YOU!!!!
+tinyxml2 & stb-vorbis: Comes with the repo as submodules

 miniz: https://github.com/richgel999/miniz/releases
 download the source code of the latest release and unzip it in "./miniz/"